ISE-SMILE/runtime-go/docs/ACTION.md

 - The payload of the request is stored in the key `value`.
 The action should read the field `value` assuming it is a JSON object (note, not an array, nor a string or number) and parse it.
 - The action can now perform its tasks as appropriate.
 The action can produce log writing  in standard output (file descriptor 1) and standard error (file descriptor 3) .
 Note that those corresponds to file descriptors 1 and 2.
 - The action will receive also file descriptor 3 for returning results.
 The result of the action must be a single line (without embedding newlines - newlines in strings must be quoted) written in file descriptor 3.
 - The action should not exit now, but continue the loop, reading the next line and processing as described before, continuing forever.
+See Life-Cycle Protocol for interactions outside the line reading.

+#### Life-Cycle Protocol
+An action may register with the runtime to recieve runtime-life-cylce hints.
+For example, a action may wan't to be notified before a runtime is paused to flush pending connections.

+- Pause: set `"pause":true` in the start acknolagement.
+If enabled the runtime will use SIGINT to hint that an action is about to be paused.
+- Finish: set `"finish":true` in the start acknolagement.
+If enabled the runtime will use SIGABRT to hint that an action is about to be stoped (removed).
+- Hint: set `"hint":true` in the start acknolagement.
+If enabled the runtime will use SIGUSR1 to recieve hints through user actions, can be used for warming or lightwight reconfiguration.
+- Freshen set `"freshen":true` in the start acknolagement.
+If enabled the runtime will use SIGUSR2 to recieve the freshen mechanism.

 ### Using shell scripts